danth6961/tsp-rebalance-app/factor_scoring_guide.md

 - Inflation shock: did inflation surprise the market?
 - Central bank stance: is policy supportive or restrictive?
 - Liquidity pressure: are conditions tightening across multiple channels?
+- DXY overlay: is the dollar strong, rising, and a mild headwind to I Fund exposure?

 ---

 # Important note

-The app’s factor tables and decision breakdown currently show the original 8 factor categories, so if you want the UI to display the new macro overlay scores explicitly, the app should be updated to include those rows too
+The app’s factor tables and decision breakdown should now show the macro overlay scores explicitly, including the DXY context fields, so the UI remains transparent and aligned with the engine.

-If you want, I can do the next step and generate the updated `app.py` changes so the UI shows:
+If you want, the next step can be a full updated `app.py` pass to ensure the UI labels and source display match this guide exactly.
-- yield curve
-- inflation shock
-- central bank stance
-- liquidity pressure

-in the factor score table, interpretation panel, and market snapshot.